FNNDSC/viewerjs/README.md

 * cloudId: String representing the file cloud identifier (optional but necessary when the files are gotten from a cloud storage service such as Google Drive)

-Thus the VObj can load image data from diverse sources such as a hooked back-end using the provided url, a local filesystem using the file property or the Google Drive storage service using the cloudId property.
+Thus the VObj can load image data from diverse sources such as a hooked back-end using the provided <tt>url</tt>, a local filesystem using the <tt>file</tt> property or the Google Drive storage service using the <tt>cloudId</tt>
+property.

+The <tt>viewerjs.Viewer</tt> constructor can also accept a [gcjs.GDriveCollab](https://github.com/FNNDSC/gcjs)
+object as an optional second parameter to enable realtime collaboration among remote visualizations.
+The resultant VObj delegates the synchronization of the data describing the visualization state on that object.

-Take a look at the wiki to learn how to interact with the VObj through peripheral device controls.
+Please take a look at the wiki to learn how to interact with the VObj through peripheral device controls.

 ## Build
 This project uses grunt.